-Madeleine Mitchell has collaborated with many artists in various chamber groups including quartets, trios, music theatre and two major Arts Council supported projects which she devised with percussion and voices.
+Madeleine Mitchell founded and directs the London Chamber Ensemble, winning a Royal Philharmonic Society Enterprise Award to make a film in 2022 combining music and art with the Fabergé exhibition at the V&A. She has collaborated with many artists in various chamber groups including quartets, trios, music theatre and two major Arts Council supported projects, which she devised with percussion and voices.
 Her duo with pianist Noriko Ogawa won the GBSF Award.
-At the beginning of her career she was the violinist/violist in Sir Peter Maxwell Davies' seminal group 'The Fires of London'.
+At the beginning of her career, she was the violinist/violist in Sir Peter Maxwell Davies' seminal group 'The Fires of London'.

-Known for her creative programming, Madeleine Mitchell founded the eclectic international Red Violin festival under Lord Menuhin's patronage, with Ida Haendel subsequently as Hon President, celebrating the fiddle across the arts, receiving wide media coverage and featuring several RCM violinists and RCM archive portraits, for which she was shortlisted for both Creative Briton and European Women of Achievement Awards.
-It takes place again in Leeds as part of the European City of Culture 2023.
+Known for her creative programming, Madeleine Mitchell founded the eclectic international Red Violin festival under Lord Menuhin's patronage, celebrating the fiddle across the arts, receiving wide media coverage, for which she was shortlisted for both Creative Briton and European Women of Achievement Awards.
+It takes place again in Leeds in October 2024.

 Find out more about Madeleine Visit website